ecobee/webrtc-android/crashlytics-debug-symbols.md

 i  Skipping upload because --dry-run was passed
 ```

+**NOTE** once the symbols are uploaded, we don't need to build the app with the unstripped (larger) apk.
+We can use the normal (smaller) stripped apk afterwards.

 ## Verifying crashes
 Launch the app normally, replacing the normal `libwebrtc-XXX.X.X.aar` with the newly built one.
 Going into the camera live view should crash the app.

-You should get something like this
+You should get something like this in the android logs

 ```
 2024-01-29 09:09:46.064 18024-18297 libc                    com.ecobee.athenamobile              A  Fatal signal 11 (SIGSEGV), code 1 (SEGV_MAPERR), fault addr 0x0 in tid 18297 (signaling_threa), pid 18024 (ee.athenamobile)
 2024-01-29 09:09:46.160 18307-18307 DEBUG                   pid-18307                            A  pid: 18024, tid: 18297, name: signaling_threa  >>> com.ecobee.athenamobile <<<